What Is a Dry Cough?

 Tumors may also damage the nerves that connect to the pleura, triggering coughing.
 Pleural effusion, or the buildup of fluid around the lung, is also known to cause coughing in some patients.

 People with pleural mesothelioma are more likely to get chest infections such as pneumonia.
 Dry cough is a common symptom of pneumonia.
+A 2021 research study noted that cough associated with pleural mesothelioma may also include scant amounts of mucous.

 Repeated coughing causes irritation and inflammation of the airways, which makes coughing even worse and more frequent.